All emergency services

 Penalties are severe and include long prison terms.

-Russia has strict rules around medication carried into the country for personal use.
-This includes some medications that you can get over the counter in Australia.
+Russia has strict rules around medication carried into the country for personal use, including some medications that you can get over the counter in Australia.

 More information: